RicardoAzuul/code-institute-ms4-fullstack/README.md

 <ins>The Home Page</ins>
 - a hero image evoking the idea of "active, aggressive, simplicity".
 - a call to action to subscribe.
 - features that indicate the benefits of subscribing.
+Admins can change these features using the admin portal.

 <ins>The Profile Page</ins>
-- a form where subscribers can fill in their shopping details, but also personal details which map to exercise or nutrition.
+- a form where subscribers can fill in their shopping details, but also personal details which map to exercise or nutrition (not yet implemented).

 <ins>The Community Page - not yet implemented</ins>
 - inspiring imagery.